diegopacheco/dynomite-cluster-checker/README.md

 * Check Node Fail over
 * Check Whole Cluster connectivity and Seeds
 * REST exposure for the report: http://localhost:7766/dynomite-cluster-checker/check?seeds="sd1|sd2|sd3..."
+* Telemetry Mode: Most of people use solutions like Magios, Sensu, Zabbix, Prometheus, SignalFx and many other - This returns 0 for TRUE and 1 for FALSe or errros.
+So you can build lerts on top of the result json.

 ## TODO